In

 is located on the first floor of the town's library and main

-civic building, and consists of three spaces.
+civic building and consists of three spaces.
 It showcases

-Kaikōura's diverse and colorful natural, social, and
+Kaikǒura's diverse and colorful natural, social, and

 cultural history.
 The Kaikōura's collections take into

-accound the geological and natural history of the district
+account the geological and natural history of the district

-(including some impressive dinosaur fossils) Taonga Maori
+(including some impressive dinosaur fossils).
+It also

-specimens.
-The museum's New Normal exhibit details
+museum's New Normal exhibit details the effects of

-the effects of the catastrophic 2016 earthquake.
+the catastrophic 2016 earthquake.
+Below is a video

 Peninsular Walkway.
 There are numerous walkways in the